pereznetworks/Library-Manager/README.md

   NEXT:

-        a remove Book, Patron feature will added in a future release
+        a remove Book and a remove Patron feature may be added in a future releases

+        an internal delete function may be added in a future release for removing a record from specific table may be added to

   TODO: